-However, there are many situations in which registered nurses may have complaints brought against them for prescription medication errors, mistakes, and issues.
-If a complaint has been made against your nursing license, it is imperative that you take steps to protect your future.
-Contact a Texas nursing license defense attorney at Bertolino LLP to discuss your options going forward.
+Earning the APRN Specialty Certification requires years of study and either a master’s or doctorate in nursing.
+If a complaint has been made against your nursing license, it is imperative that you take steps to protect yourself.
+An experienced Texas nursing license defense lawyer at Bertolino LLP can discuss your options.

 - If the controlled substance is a Schedule lll, Schedule lV, or Schedule V controlled substance, patients cannot be prescribed more than a 90-day supply, including a single refill of the prescription.